New Don Pedro Dam: Construction

-Construction of the embankment began on September 16, 1968 using the hydraulic fill method.
+Construction of the embankment began on September 16, 1968, the dam embankment was placed using bottom dump trailers manufactured by Athey and compacted with rubber tired and vibrating rollers.
 The dam's massive concrete emergency spillway was completed on January 19, 1969.
 However, severe flooding on January 26 destroyed the cofferdam and all of the construction site's bridges, putting work a month behind schedule.
 Cleanup proceeded at a rapid pace and placing of impervious material for the dam's core commenced on February 27.
 For the next fifteen months, a fleet of massive 125-ton (113 t) dump trucks delivered an almost constant stream of dirt and rock to the site, and the dam wall rose at an average rate of 1+1/2 ft per day.
 The workforce peaked at 500 men in mid-1969 and on December 10, the service spillway was completed.
 On May 28, 1970, the embankment was finally topped out with the last of over 250,000 truckloads of material.

 After the clearing of over 7000 acre of the future reservoir site and the relocation of several roads that ran through it, the diversion tunnel was closed and water began to rise behind New Don Pedro.
 The rising lake submerged Old Don Pedro Dam on April 12, 1970 and inundated the Gold Rush town of Jacksonville by June.
 The powerhouse and penstocks were completed by August 1970, after lengthy delays and setbacks due to the sheer scale of the generators, pipes and gates used in their construction.
 Some of the individual components were so heavy that a truck delivering one of the penstock sections sank up to its trailer bed in the road, and another was crushed when the driver braked, inadvertently snapping the chains that held the load in place.